3.9 Property Audits

 - Departments are responsible for facilitating ongoing property awareness and enabling compliance with established policies and procedures.

-- All external audits must be coordinated through the Internal Audit and Institutional Compliance (IAIC) department.
+- All external property audits must be coordinated through PMO or Internal Audit.

 - Departments should notify PMO if they are directly contacted by an external auditor for a property related audit.

 - Departments are responsible for providing and maintaining documentation as necessary for audit support.

 - A Department Property Administrator (DPA) should attend all relevant ongoing training to remain aware of property compliance requirements.

 2. Auditing Organizations